MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/nf-acxpin-acxmicarraygeometryaddmicrophonecoordinates.md

 ### -param MicArrayGeometry [in]

-The microphone array geometry to which the new coordinates are to be added.
+The ACXMICARRAYGEOMETRY Object to which the new coordinates are to be added.

 ### -param MicrophoneCoordinates [in]

-The microphone coordinates to add to the microphone array geometry.
+An array of [ACX_MICROPHONE_COORDINATES](ns-acxpin-acx_microphone_coordinates.md) to add to the microphone array geometry.

 ### -param MicrophoneCoordinatesCount [in]